huskycode/dojo-nodejs-coffeescript/docs/problems.md

 ===
 1. Intro to NodeJS
 2. Intro to CoffeeScript
+3. Basic CoffeeScript constructs.
+(Variable, functions, objects)
 3. How to execute CoffeeScript

 Problem Statements
 ====
+(0) Hello world

+    Output: Hello World!

+    Bonus: How do we test it?

 (1) Basic Addition